vidaud/seta/seta-doc/docs/user-guide/setup.md

 ## Web App
-The Seta Web App is a user-friendly interact that allows the user to access the content in a Web browser.
+The Seta Web App is a user-friendly interface that allows the user to access the content in a Web browser.

  ![Screenshot](../img/main_screen.jpg){ width="600" }